 Lok Sabha elections: Chandrababu Naidu, Mamata likely to campaign for AAP in Delhi

-New Delhi, Apr 23: West Bengal Chief Minister Mamata Banerjee and Andhra Pradesh Chief Minister Chandrababu Naidu may campaign for the Aam Aadmi Party in Delhi next month, sources said.
+New Delhi, Apr 23: West Bengal Chief Minister Mamata Banerjee and Andhra Pradesh Chief Minister Chandrababu Naidu may campaign for the Aam Aadmi Party (AAP) in Delhi next month, sources said.

 Last month, in a show of opposition unity, Naidu addressed a massive rally with Delhi Chief Minister Arvind Kejriwal and Banerjee at Vishakhapatnam.